Efficient Transformers with Dynamic Token Pooling: Background

 \subsection{Hourglass Transformer}

-Na\"ive length reduction through pooling is incompatible with generative models, where output token prediction must happen at the input granularity.
-For this reason, \citet{nawrot2021hierarchical} introduced the Hourglass Transformer, whose architecture is composed of three blocks of Transformer layers, which downsample, process, and upsample the tokens back to the original granularity.
-The first block encodes each input token ${x}_t$ into a hidden representation $\pmb{h}_t$.
+Na\"ive length reduction through pooling would reduce the length of output, however language models operate with the same input and output resolutions.
+For this reason, \citep{nawrot2021hierarchical} introduced the Hourglass Transformer composed of three blocks of Transformer layers, which downsample, process, and upsample the tokens back to the original granularity.
+The first block encodes each input token ${x}_t$ into $\pmb{h}_t$.
 Afterwards, groups of adjacent tokens of fixed length $k$ are mean-pooled to form $\lceil \frac{l}{k} \rceil$ representations ${\pmb{s}}$: